 B4 brands have been in business since 2003.
 They are committed to blending caring for the environment with wellness and infection control.
 They blend the earth’s natural chemistry with their products to protect the global community against illness.

 Sponsor: Bethesda Foundation

 The Bethesda Foundation offers Bethesda Nursing Student Scholarships.
 These scholarships are open to all Bethesda School of Nursing students.
 The applications must be submitted by June for students to be considered for this scholarship.

 The Bethesda Foundation is a self-funded organization that relies on the support and monetary donations from people who have the same desire and goals as the foundation.
 They are committed to helping individuals improve their quality of life.
-They provide their caregivers with tools and resources needed to ensure they provide the best care possible.
-The foundation originally started in 1974 to provide Bethesda’s hospital the resources it needed to meet the rising and changing health care challenges facing the growing community.
+They provide their caregivers with the tools and resources needed to ensure they provide the best care possible.
+The foundation originally started in 1974 to provide Bethesda’s hospital with the resources it needed to meet the rising and changing health care challenges facing the growing community.

 8. CastleBranch-GNSA Scholarship

 Castle Branch offers the Graduate Nursing Student Academy (GNSA) Scholarship in recognition of graduate students who are performing outstanding work in the effort to advance the nursing profession with innovation, leadership, and mentoring.
 They award two $2,500 scholarships per semester for a total of four scholarships per year.
 The application deadlines are September 30 and December 30.
 Applicants must be currently enrolled as graduate students at an American Association of Colleges of Nursing (AACN) school.
 The applicant must be a member of GNSA.
 The membership is free.
 Applicants must be US citizens or permanent residents.
 Applicants must include one academic or personal reference and a 500-word essay detailing how they contribute to nursing through innovation, leadership, and/or peer mentoring.
 AACN verifies the academic standing of any student that is selected for the scholarship.